egdarko/WIN-SRV-Homelab/README.md

 # Windows Server 2022 Active Directory Home Lab

-A hands-on Windows Server 2022 Home Lab that demonstrates the deployment and administration of an enterprise Active Directory environment.
+A hands-on Windows Server 2022 Home Lab that demonstrates the deployment, configuration, and administration of an enterprise Active Directory environment.

-The lab covers Active Directory Domain Services (AD DS), DNS, DHCP, File Sharing, Roaming Profiles, Drive Mapping, PowerShell automation, and Windows administration best practices.
+This project covers the installation and management of Active Directory Domain Services (AD DS), DNS, DHCP, File Server, Group Policy, Roaming Profiles, and PowerShell automation using VMware Workstation.

 ---